 11 Please describe briefly any limitations on enforcement, in particular debtor protection rules and limitation or prescription periods in your enforcement system

-The seizure of property in pledge is handled by the court in charge of enforcement proceedings.
-The seizure of earned income is subject to exemptions set out in Sections 850 et seq. of the Code of Civil Procedure.
+The attachment of earned income is subject to the exemptions set out in Sections 850 et seq. of the Code of Civil Procedure.
 How much of the debtor’s earned income is exempt is determined not just by the debtor’s income level, but also by how many people are legally entitled to receive maintenance from the debtor.
 As an aid to calculation, a table of exemption limits has been drawn up and included as an annex to Section 850c of the Code, which is used for determining the exemption limits.
 This table is reviewed at regular intervals and, where necessary, the level is adjusted.

-An account held by the debtor can be exempted from seizure in accordance with Section 850k of the Code of Civil Procedure.
-Such an account is known as a seizure-exempt account, or ‘P account’ (Pfändungsschutzkonto, or P-Konto).
+An account held by the debtor can be exempted from attachment in accordance with Section 850k of the Code of Civil Procedure.
+Such an account is known as an attachment‑exempt account, or ‘P account’ (Pfändungsschutzkonto, or P-Konto).
 It is intended to ensure a reasonable standard of living for the debtor and his or her dependants.
-In the first instance, the P account automatically protects balances up to the level of the basic exemption, which currently stands at EUR 1 133.80 per calendar month.
+In the first instance, the P account automatically protects balances up to the level of the basic exemption, which currently stands at EUR 1 178.95 per calendar month.
 This basic exemption can be increased under certain circumstances, e.g. if the debtor has further maintenance obligations.
-See the details on amounts exempted from seizure here.
+See the details on amounts exempted from attachment here: http://www.bmjv.de/DE/Themen/FinanzenUndAnlegerschutz/ZwangsvollstreckungPfaendungsschutz/Pfaendungsschutzkonto.html.
 Child benefit and certain social security payments enjoy additional protection.
 To obtain this kind of protection, all the debtor generally has to do is provide the bank with evidence.
-In specific cases, when the debtor has special needs owing to illness, the amount of the account balance that is to be exempted from seizure can be adjusted individually by the court in charge of enforcement proceedings.
+In specific cases, when the debtor has special needs owing to illness, the amount of the account balance that is to be exempted from attachment can be adjusted individually by the court in charge of enforcement proceedings.

 The regular limitation period of three years applies to maintenance claims (Section 195 of the Civil Code), with the period beginning at the end of the year in which the claim arose and the entitled party was made aware of it (Section 199(1) of the Civil Code).
 A separate limitation period of 30 years applies only to arrears in established maintenance (Section 197(1) point 3 of the Civil Code): the period begins to run as of the date of the binding decision of the court or the establishment of the enforceable title, or as stated for the records (Section 201(1) of the Civil Code).